tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

   - how do I know when I've found the right place to put down roots?
   - what's the biggest difference between my world and the world you grew up on
   - what were the key events that changed your life?
-  - where would you most like to visit in the world? why? (location 229 of 561, 32%)
+  - where would you most like to visit in the world? why?
   - what's the good part about getting older?
   - how did it feel to get me go to make my own life?
   - how can I make each of my children feel as if they're the most special?